Explore The Herb Garden At Memphis Botanic Gardens

-The new garden features herbs from around the world divided into 15 themed areas.
-There's a formal garden full of cooking herbs, a wooded area with medicinal pants used by native Mid-Southerners and a meadow for the plants that grow a little too enthusiastically to be contained in a regular garden.
+The Herb Garden features 300 herbs from around the world, with a focus on endangered plants.
+There’s a formal garden full of cooking herbs, a wooded area with medicinal pants used by native Mid-Southerners, and a meadow for the plants that grow a little too enthusiastically to be contained in a regular garden.